 - If you're looking for more ways to use winter squash in comforting, cheesy dishes, try this Butternut Squash Lasagna.
 It uses a canned butternut squash purée to keep things really simple, or you can roast it yourself and purée in a food processor.

-- On the lighter side, roast the squash with the skin on for this Harissa Roasted Butternut Squash Salad with Avocado and Toasted Squash Seeds.
+- On the lighter side, roast the squash with the skin on for this Roasted Butternut Squash and Avocado Salad.

 Recipe